Activision: Purchase by Bobby Kotick (1991–1997)

 Kotick became CEO of Mediagenic on its purchase and made several immediate changes: He let go of all but 8 of the companies' 150 employees, performed a full restructuring of the company, developed a bankruptcy restructuring plan, and reincorporated the company in Los Angeles, California.
 In the bankruptcy plan, Kotick recognized that Mediagenic still had valuable assets, which included the Infocom library as well as its authoring tools to make games, Activision's distribution network, and licenses to develop on Nintendo and Sega home consoles.
-Kotick offset some debt by giving stock in the company to its distributors as to keep them vested in the company's success.
+Kotick offset some debt by giving stock in the company to its distributors as to keep them vested in the company's success; this included convincing Philips Electronics, Magnavox's parent company, to convert their legal debt into stock in Activision.
 Kotick also had the company reissue several of its past console and Infocom titles as compilations for personal computers.
 Kotick had also recognized the value of the Zork property from Infocom, and had the company develop a sequel, Return to Zork.
 Combined, these steps allowed Mediagenic to fulfill on the bankruptcy plan, and by the end of 1992, Kotick renamed Mediagenic to the original Activision name.
 The new Activision went public in October 1993, raising about $40 million, and was listed on NASDAQ under its new ticker symbol ATVI.

 By 1995, Kotick's approach had met one promise he made to investors: that he would give them four years of 50% growth in revenues while remaining break-even.
 Reaching this goal, Kotick then set Activision on his second promise to investors, to develop high-demand games and make the company profitable by 1997.

 Activision published the first-person perspective MechWarrior in 1989, based on FASA's pen-and-paper game BattleTech.
 A sequel, MechWarrior 2, was released in 1995 after two years of delays and internal struggles, prompting FASA not to renew their licensing deal with Activision.
 To counter, Activision released several more games bearing the MechWarrior 2 name, which did not violate their licensing agreement.
 These included NetMech, MechWarrior 2: Ghost Bear's Legacy, and MechWarrior 2: Mercenaries.
 The entire MechWarrior 2 game series accounted for more than US$70 million in sales.

 Activision procured the license to another pen-and-paper-based war game, Heavy Gear, in 1997.
 The video game version was well received by critics, with an 81.46% average rating on GameRankings and being considered the best game of the genre at the time by GameSpot.
 The Mechwarrior 2 engine was also used in other Activision games, including 1997's Interstate '76 and 1998's Battlezone.